 It’s often said that “A picture is worth 1,000 words”.
 So how much is 1,000 words?
 It’s actually not very much (you can do this experiment at home, kids).
 1,000 words is a little more than one and a half pages of text on standard-sized printer paper.
-At Shorewood Family Dental Care (dentist near Plainfield, IL), we believe that you deserve more than a high school essay.
+At Shorewood Family Dental Care (dental office near Joliet, IL), we believe that you deserve more than a high school essay.

 Instead of one picture, how about hundreds?
 If a single picture is worth 1,000 words of information, how much is 3-D digital imaging for teeth worth?
 We’ve made serious investments in advanced digital imaging so that you will know that when we make a diagnosis it’s the right choice.
 We can see it all and take into account even tiny details that lesser imaging technology wouldn’t even register.

 Most of us are well-accustomed to the X-ray, the workhorse of diagnostics for dentists.
 It’s a technology that’s been around for years and has allowed us to learn incredible things about teeth, gums, and the bone structures and tissue that make up your mouth.
 X-rays have also allowed us to make better diagnoses, providing clarity that had never been possible before.

 The thing is, X-rays have long needed an upgrade.
 Thanks to the advent of new dental technology, X-ray images can provide greater information than ever before.
 We’re also able to manipulate the images to get a close-up look at a potential problem.
 We can figure out exactly what kind of treatment or dental restoration will end pain in a specific area.
 Digital X-rays are also easier for us to share within and outside our practice.
 Which allows us to collaborate with the rest of your healthcare professional team if necessary.

 CT Scanner & Cone Beam Scanner